nsnyder1992/workout-log/README.md

 # Workout Log

-This program is a demonstrations of a node.js application to implement a backend
+This program is a demonstration of a node.js API.
+It allows a user to signup and login.
+Then they can Create, Read, Update, and Delete (CRUD) workout logs.

 ---